Inventory : Configuration: Warehouse Management

 Blue: The View location type is used as a way to organize all of the locations underneath it.

 In the highlighted example above, this View location is not a physical location within your warehouse but rather a Partner location (a view that organizes the locations outside of your warehouses where you deliver goods to or receive goods from).
 Additionally, every time you create a new warehouse, it automatically creates a View location for it that houses all of the other locations inside of that warehouse.

 Red: Internal locations are physical locations within your warehouse.
 In the highlighted example above, you can see that underneath the Dem1 warehouse, there are internal locations for Out and Stock.

 Black: All other location types are colored black and will be covered in detail below.

-To make a new location, click CREATE.
+To make your first location, click CREATE.
 On the following page, you will be able to input your location details:

 Location Name: Input a location name that represents what the location is.

 Parent Location: This is the warehouse houses the location you're creating.
 Select it from the dropdown menu.